 Hot tip: if you sometimes open early because you happen to arrive in early, or maybe you run a hospitality venue which at times opens late when business is good, then be cautious what hours you display.
 Like in the swimming pool example above, you don’t want to leave potential clients disappointed and not wanting to return.

-For me it is better to er on the side of caution and put in the hours that you know you are open for service.
+For me, it is better to err on the side of caution and put in the hours that you know you are open for service.

 Adding Special Events or Public Holidays

 The second section is where you can add any variances to your normal hours of operation such as public holidays or special events.

 Google is very helpful when it comes to public holidays.
 They will send you a notification to your linked email address before the day asking if your hours need to be updated, but there is no point in relying on this.
 Go ahead and add all the days that you know you will be closed for right away, and then you only need to make changes if the unexpected arises.